Nathaliiii/ABC_Restaurant/README.md

 Title: Added Payment Integration and UI Enhancements

 Description:

--Integrated payment processing for both dine-in and delivery reservations.
+Integrated payment processing for dine-in and delivery reservations.
--Improved the user interface with responsive design updates for better usability across devices.
+Improved the user interface with responsive design updates for better device compatibility.
--Enhanced validation mechanisms for secure payment transactions and data input.
+Enhanced validation mechanisms to ensure secure payment transactions and accurate data entry.
--Added additional reports, including payment summaries and reservation statistics.
+Added reports for payment summaries and reservation statistics.
--Refined access control to ensure staff can view and manage payments.
+Refined access control so staff can manage and view payments effectively.